Services marketing: Matching supply and demand

 Service operations are often characterized by far more uncertainty with respect to the flow of demand.
 Service firms are often said to be capacity constrained.
 This refers to the finite carrying capacity for most service operators and the lack of inventory which serves as a buffer against unexpected or peak demand.

 There are two components to capacity (i.e., supply) in service operations:

 Number of employees: In medium and high contact systems, capacity is constrained by the number of contact staff available to provide service.

 Size of service environment: Service environments have fixed space.
 A restaurant has a given number of tables, a hotel has a limited number of rooms, buses and trains are licensed to carry a specified number of passengers.

 The factors contributing to uneven demand are more complex and difficult to predict.
 The components of demand may be seen as comprising long term demand patterns (trends), short term seasonal fluctuations and irregular effects.

 Long-term demand patterns: Most industries exhibit underlying trends in demand over longer time frames.
 A trend is the long term direction in a time-series.
 Are sales growing, declining or stable?
 Often the trend in sales is related to the stage of the product life cycle.
 For example, industries in growth stages exhibit rapid increases in sales while industries in maturity may find that sales figures reach a plateau.
 Long-term demand patterns are stable and relatively easy to predict.

 Seasonal Factors: Seasonal components are systematic, calendar-related movements in sales.
 Seasonal factors are recurring and relatively easy to predict.
 Seasonal factors might include peak and off peak seasons for a tourist resort.
 For a restaurant, however, peak seasons might coincide with main meal periods on a daily basis.
-Other seasonal factors include trading day trading day effects and holiday periods.
+Another seasonal factor is represented by holiday periods.

 Irregular Fluctuations: Irregular fluctuations are unsystematic, short term fluctuations.
 Irregular effects are highly unpredictable. e.g. inclement weather closes an airport, forcing local hotels to accommodate thousands of guests with minimal advance warning; an unexpected thunder storm leads to a surge in demand for umbrellas.

 When demand is low, capacity may be under-utilized while excess demand places enormous pressures on the service system.
 Service managers need to develop strategies for managing demand and supply under different conditions.
 Strategies for managing capacity involve careful consideration of both demand-side considerations and supply-side considerations.

 Using customers' labour to clean tables and dispose of rubbish, as in this McDonald's restaurant, reduces pressures on the operating system by freeing up employees to focus on core service activities.